Minka Kelly: 2011–2020: Charlie's Angels, Titans and Film success

 In December 2010, ABC announced that Kelly was cast in the planned reboot of the crime drama series Charlie's Angels.
 She played the role of street racer Eve French.
 The pilot was filmed in March 2011 and the series was picked up on May 13, 2011.
 Charlie's Angels premiered on September 22, 2011, to over 8.76 million viewers.
 The series received unanimously negative reviews from critics.
 Despite a planned 13 episodes, ABC cancelled the series after the premiere of the fourth episode due to low ratings.
 The series concluded on November 10, 2011.

-Kelly starred in the thriller film The Roommate (2011) as a college freshman whose roommate, portrayed by Leighton Meester, has an obsession with her that turns violent.
+Kelly starred in the thriller film The Roommate as a college freshman whose roommate, portrayed by Leighton Meester, has an obsession with her that turns violent.
 Although released to generally negative reviews, the film went on to make over $15.6 million in its opening weekend and over $40 million worldwide.

 She accepted a role in the Off Broadway play Love, Loss, and What I Wore for an April 27–May 29, 2011, run with Conchata Ferrell, AnnaLynne McCord, Anne Meara, and B. Smith.

 Variety announced that Kelly was cast as the lead in the mystery comedy film Searching for Sonny (2011).
 The film follows two reunited friends who are suspects in a murder mystery that is similar to a play in which they appeared during high school.
 Production took place in May and June 2010 in Fort Worth, Texas.
 The film won the "Best Narrative Feature" Award at the Festivus Film Festival.
-In February 2012, she was one of the celebrities who modeled in red dresses for The Heart Truth Red Dress Collection show, part of New York Fashion Week.
 She wore a Diane von Fürstenberg dress.
 In June 2012, she appeared in the music video for "One More Night" by Maroon 5.